padrino/padrino-framework/posts/looking-at-projects-using-padrino.md

 ### Piccioto

-[Piccioto](https://github.com/apeacox/picciotto) is a “minimalistic website framework based on Padrino” created by [Andrea Pavoni](https://github.com/apeacox) of digitalbricks in Italy.
+[Piccioto](https://github.com/apeacox/picciotto) is a "minimalistic website framework based on Padrino" created by [Andrea Pavoni](https://github.com/apeacox) of digitalbricks in Italy.
 This simple website framework allows you to create simple hybrid web sites containing static and dynamic components.
 This framework is composed of many tools which can be used for easy web development and features Html5 Boilerplates, Haml Templates, Sass stylesheets, Rspec testing